01 of 07

 Remove the seeds

-Insert a sharp knife into the top of the chile, just under the stem and slice downward about half way down the chile.
-Using a spoon or a knife, scrape the seeds and the white membrane out, without tearing the chiles flesh.
+Insert a sharp knife into the top of the chile, just under the stem and slice downward about halfway down the chile.
+Using a spoon or a knife, scrape the seeds and the white membrane out, without tearing the flesh of the chile.
 If the chile is extremely soft, you may not even need a knife.
 You may be able to just use your fingers to pull it apart a bit so you can get inside.Continue to 3 of 7 below.

 03 of 07